vacp2p/rfc/content/docs/rfcs/34/README.md

 The Waku peer discovery protocol specified in this document allows resource restricted devices to request a list of peers from a service node.
 Network parameters necessary to connect to this service node COULD be learned from a static bootstrapping method or using [EIP-1459: Node Discovery via DNS](https://eips.ethereum.org/EIPS/eip-1459).
 The advantage of using Waku peer exchange to discover new peers over using a static peer list or DNS discovery is a more even load distribution.
-If a lot of (resource restricted) nodes would use static bootstrap nodes as relay or store nodes, the load on these would be very high.
+If a lot of (resource restricted) nodes would use the same service nodes as relay or store nodes, the load on these would be very high.
 Heavily used static nodes also add a centralized element.
 Downtime of such a node might significantly impact the network.

 However, the resource efficiency of this protocol comes at an anonymity cost, which is explained in the [Security/Privacy Considerations](#securityprivacy-considerations) section.